AxonIQ/reference-guide/setting-up/maven-dependencies.md

 This module allows Axon Framework components to be configured in the Spring Application context.
 It also provides a number of building block implementations specific to Spring Framework, such as an adapter for publishing and retrieving Axon Events on a Spring Messaging Channel.

 ### Axon Spring Boot Starter
-This module provides Spring Boot starters on top of the `axon-spring` module, so you can benefit from Spring auto-configuration.
+This module provides Spring Boot auto-configuration for your project.
+It is by far the easiest option to get started configuring all Axon components, and it is thoroughly explained in [Spring Boot](spring-boot.md)

 ### Axon Messaging
 This module contains all necessary components and building blocks to support command, event and query messaging.